Contact A Lawyer

 In July 2019, the FDA finally decided that Pfizer should be required to add a new Xeljanz black box warning, which indicates that the twice daily 10mg dose may increase the risk of blood clots and death.

-In a another drug safety communication, the agency indicated that the blood clot risks should limit the drug to a second line therapy, where it is only prescribed at the high dose to treat ulcerative colitis when other treatment options are not tolerated or effective.
+In another drug safety communication, the agency indicated that the blood clot risks should limit the drug to a second line therapy, where it is only prescribed at the high dose to treat ulcerative colitis when other treatment options are not tolerated or effective.

 XELJANZ LAWYERS REVIEWING CASES NATIONWIDE: As a result of Pfizer’s failure to thoroughly research and test Xeljanz before putting it on the market, or adequately warn recipients or the medical community of the potential side effects of Xeljanz, settlement benefits may be available.